kubewarden/community/general-technical-questions.md

 - Explain how the project permits utilization of alpha and beta capabilities as part of a rollout.

-  Kubewarden clearly indicates API maturity through versioning (v1alpha, v1beta, v1).
+  Kubewarden indicates API maturity through versioning (v1alpha, v1beta, v1).
   Experimental features typically require explicit opt-in through configuration, allowing users to test new features while being aware of potential instability.

   Documentation for experimental features, including experimental policies, includes appropriate warnings and limitations, enabling users to make informed decisions based on their risk tolerance.